(Book 2: Hello, Can You Fear Me?)

 Ravi kicked the painter’s leg.
 ‘Don’t forget, you’ve returned all my stuff to me.’
 Turning to Anurag, he said, ‘She’s my new assistant.
 Being president of a company is tougher than I imagined.
 Especially when I’m not qualified at all!’

 ‘Rubbish!’
 Anurag snorted.
 ‘The people chose you, they believe in you.
 I’m sure you’ll do great!
 Besides, you’ve only got to do better than those previously in charge.
 You don’t have any plans that involve murder, do you?
-I think you can take the awful company to much better places!
+I think you can take that awful organisation to much better places!
 So, now, am I forgiven? ‘

 ‘Of course you are,’ Ravi smiled.
 ‘We’re just kidding.
 Don’t get worked up!’